 Poor Oral Hygiene

-Being under extreme stress may affect your mood and cause you to skip oral hygiene habits such as brushing, flossing, and rinsing.
+Being under extreme stress may affect your mood and cause you to skip brushing, flossing, and rinsing.

 If you don't take care of your mouth, your teeth and overall oral health can suffer.
-If you already have gum disease, skipping daily hygiene may worsen the problem.
-If your mouth is in relatively good health, falling short on these healthy mouth habits can lead to gum disease or increase your risk of cavities.
+If you already have gum disease, skipping daily hygiene may make it worse.
+If your mouth is healthy, falling short on these tasks can lead to gum disease or make cavities more likely.

-When under stress, you may also develop unhealthy eating habits, such as snacking on large amounts of sugary foods or drinks.
-These habits increase the risk for tooth decay and other problems.
+When you're stressed, you may also develop unhealthy eating habits, such as snacking on large amounts of sugary foods or drinks.
+This can put you at risk for tooth decay and other problems.

-Long-term, the stress these caregivers felt boosted their risk of bleeding gums, or gingivitis, which can progress to serious gum disease.
+Long-term, the stress can boost the likelihood of bleeding gums, or gingivitis, which can progress to serious gum disease.

-Remember, eating a balanced diet, seeing your dentist regularly, and good oral hygiene help reduce your risks of periodontal disease.
-Make sure you brush at least twice a day and floss daily.
+What to do: Remember, eating a balanced diet, seeing your dentist regularly, and good oral hygiene help keep gum disease at bay.
+Brush at least twice a day and floss daily.
 Antibacterial mouth rinses also help reduce plaque-causing bacteria.

 Stress can lead to depression.
 Learning how to handle stress can help tame the risk of gum problems getting worse.